awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-linux.md

 If you don't already have an IAM user with administrator permissions, see [Creating Your First IAM Admin User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) in the *IAM User Guide*\.

+In addition, you must set up AWS credentials to enable the AWS SAM CLI to make AWS service calls\.
+For example, the AWS SAM CLI makes calls to Amazon S3 and AWS CloudFormation\.
+For more information about setting up AWS credentials, see [Setting Up AWS Credentials](serverless-getting-started-set-up-credentials.md)\.

 ## Step 3: Install Docker<a name="serverless-sam-cli-install-linux-docker"></a>

 **Note**